-7.711.72 Permanent and Semi-Permanent Shelters and Sleeping Facilities
+7.711.52 Permanent and Semi-Permanent Shelters and Sleeping Facilities

-- A. All structures used by children shall be kept in good repair at all times. - B. At least one-half of the floor area in each living unit, excluding tents, shall have a minimum ceiling height of seven feet.
-No portion of a room having a ceiling height of less than five feet shall be considered as usable floor space. - C. If fabric structures are used, no plastic material will be permitted.
-Fabric structures shall be of a fire- and flame-retardant material.
-Existing fabric structures may be required to be removed on the basis of hazard potential. - D. Campfires and open flames of any type shall be prohibited within ten feet of any tent. - E. Each camp building used for living or sleeping quarters shall have windows or openings constructed so as to admit adequate light and air. - F. Each camper shall be provided with his/her own mat, pad bad or cot. - G. The aisles between rows of cots, beds, or bunks shall be kept clear for exiting purposes.
-There shall be at least two feet of clear space separating sides of beds. - H. If bunk beds are in use, no bunks shall contain more than two tiers of beds.
-There shall be at least twenty-seven inches of clear space separating the tiers of beds and thirty-six inches of clear space between the top tier and the ceiling.
-Electric lights which are within reach of the top bunk shall be protected. - I. Each permanent sleeping unit, building, or tent shall have not less than 30 square feet of floor space per person, camper, or counselor for single-tier beds and twenty square feet per person, camper or counselor for two-tier bunks. - J. In tent structures which have a platform floor, beds or bunks shall be arranged in such a fashion that no camper who might fall from a bed or bunk could fall through the sides of the tent to the ground below. - K. There shall be provision in each sleeping unit for storage of the camper's clothing and personal belongings. - L. No camper shall sleep in the same room or tent with any person of the opposite sex excepting members of his/her immediate family. - M. In a primitive camp or travel-trip camp, adequate shelters such as a tent shall be available for each child.
-There shall be fifteen square feet per occupant in each tent or shelter. - N. Reasonable insulation shall be provided from cold/dampness by means of such things as a ground cloth beneath the tent.
+- A. All structures used by children must be kept in good repair at all times. - B. At least one-half of the floor area in each living unit, excluding tents, must have a minimum ceiling height of seven (7) feet.
+No portion of a room having a ceiling height of less than five (5) feet will be considered as usable floor space. - C. If fabric structures are used they must be constructed of a fire- and flame-retardant material. - D. Each camper must be provided with his or her own mat, pad, bed, or cot. - E. The aisles between rows of cots, beds, or bunks must be kept clear for exiting purposes.
+There must be at least two (2) feet of clear space separating sides of cots, beds or bunks. - F. If bunk beds are in use, no bunks may contain more than two tiers of beds.
+There must be at least twenty-seven (27) inches of clear space separating the tiers of beds and thirty-six (36) inches of clear space between the top tier and the ceiling.
+Electric lights which are within reach of the top bunk must be protected. - G. Each permanent sleeping unit, building, or tent must have at least thirty (30) square feet of floor space per person, camper, or counselor for single-tier beds and twenty (20) square feet per person, camper, or counselor for two-tier bunks. - H. In tent structures which have a platform floor, beds or bunks must be arranged in such a fashion that no camper who might fall from a bed or bunk could fall through the sides of the tent to the ground below. - I. No camper shall sleep in the same room or tent with any person of the opposite gender, except for members of his or her immediate family. - J. In a primitive camp or travel-trip camp, adequate shelters such as a tent must be available for each child.
+The shelter occupancy must be in compliance with manufacturers' recommendations.

-7.711.73 Toilet and Bathing Facilities
+7.711.53 Toilet and Bathing Facilities